foundations-fall-2016/session5/readme.md

 ## Terminal Basics

-* Note: Windows users might wish to check out [CMDER](http://cmder.net).
-Most of the commands below are different on Windows or have alternatives so let's use the Git Bash terminal (installed along with Git).
+* Note for Windows users: many of the commands below are different on Windows or have alternatives.
+Use the Git Bash terminal (installed along with Git) for best results.

 ```
 $ cd <PATH> // copy and paste the folder you want to go to